BU-Neuromics/neuromics-lab-website/index.md

 ---
 ---

-# We are a computational biology lab at Boston University.
-Our lab studies neurological/neurodegenerative disease, transcriptomics, and basic human genome questions using a combination of novel bioinformatic methodology, high-throughput sequencing data, high performance computing, and machine learning techniques.
+# We are a computational biology lab at Boston University that studies neurological disease, transcriptomics, and basic human genome questions using novel bioinformatic methodology, high performance computing, and machine learning techniques.